Turner syndrome: Inheritance

 In the majority of cases where monosomy occurs, the X chromosome comes from the mother.
-This may be due to a nondisjunction in the father.
-Meiotic errors that lead to the production of X with p arm deletions or abnormal Y chromosomes are also mostly found in the father.
+This may be due to a nondisjunction in the Mother.
+Meiotic errors that lead to the production of X with p arm deletions.
 Isochromosome X or ring chromosome X on the other hand are formed equally often by both parents.
 Overall, the functional X chromosome usually comes from the mother.

 In most cases, Turner syndrome is a sporadic event, and for the parents of an individual with Turner syndrome the risk of recurrence is not increased for subsequent pregnancies.
 Rare exceptions may include the presence of a balanced translocation of the X chromosome in a parent, or where the mother has 45,X mosaicism restricted to her germ cells.

 Diagnosis

 Prenatal

 Turner syndrome may be diagnosed by amniocentesis or chorionic villus sampling during pregnancy.

 Usually, fetuses with Turner syndrome can be identified by abnormal ultrasound findings (i.e., heart defect, kidney abnormality, cystic hygroma, ascites).
 In a study of 19 European registries, 67.2% of prenatally diagnosed cases of Turner syndrome were detected by abnormalities on ultrasound.
 69.1% of cases had one anomaly present, and 30.9% had two or more anomalies.

 An increased risk of Turner syndrome may also be indicated by abnormal triple or quadruple maternal serum screen.
 The fetuses diagnosed through positive maternal serum screening are more often found to have a mosaic karyotype than those diagnosed based on ultrasonographic abnormalities, and conversely, those with mosaic karyotypes are less likely to have associated ultrasound abnormalities.